 THE APP

-Since it was catered to users with limited tech experience and varying levels of literacy, the app was simple and used visual communication.
+Since it was catered to users with limited tech experience and varying levels of literacy, the design was minimal, used well-known interactions, and contained more visual rather than textual guidance.

 PROCESS